About me

 I was puzzled.
 And fascinated at the same time.

-I left Spain with a loose job offer from the hostel manager.
 It only took six months before I was returning to Spain to try my luck as a receptionist.
 I had close to no Spanish skills whatsoever – but a decent English level.

 When I returned to Denmark, I thought I would settle down for a bit.
 But I didn’t.
-Six months later I was boarding a flight to Cuba.
+Six months later, I was boarding a flight to Cuba.

 I ended up staying in Cuba for a total of 4 months while studying Spanish as a foreign language at the University of Havana.

-After Cuba, I returned to Scandinavia and stayed for two years, living in Sweden while studying and working in Denmark.
 During my international degree in Business administration and Spanish at Copenhagen Business School, we had to do a semester abroad in a Spanish-speaking country.
-I choose Argentina.
+I chose Argentina and Universidad Torcuato di Tella in Buenos Aires.

 And this is the story of how I, for the last decade, have lived more time outside Denmark than inside.